 At Nutmeg, we believe every child should have the best possible chance to fulfil their potential.
 It’s why we’ve recently launched the Nutmeg Junior ISA.
-And why we’re donating £25 to Great Ormond Street Hospital Charity (GOSH Charity) for every new Nutmeg Junior ISA account opened.
+And why we’re matching donations to Great Ormond Street Hospital Children’s Charity (GOSH Charity) up to £100 for every new Nutmeg Junior ISA account.

 While the NHS meets the day-to-day running costs of Great Ormond Street Hospital, it relies on additional charitable contributions to provide extraordinary care, expertise and facilities.
 Ifyou want to know more about how those donations will be used, look no further.